 Trend 2: Telepresence-capability will integrate throughout the workplace

-Technology will finally give remote employees a true “in the room” experience.
-People will join meetings using virtual reality devices.
+Technology will finally give remote employees a true “in-the-room” experience.
+Instead of digital meeting room booking, the meeting room of the future will allow people to join meetings using virtual reality devices.
 They’ll be able to interact with their teammates as though they’re in the same room.
 There’ll also be a greater variety of meeting spaces, like Google’s Campfire—where employees sit in a circle and remote attendees appear on life-size displays between on-site folks.
 These meeting spaces will replace the standard meeting room as the most desired place in the workplace.

 Just about every surface will be digital—countertops, tables, refrigerator doors, and glass walls will be game.
 Employees will be able to play on digital game boards during their lunch breaks with work friends.
 These boards will switch to meeting room screens or digital whiteboards with a tap and a swipe.